crismafra/clcProjekt-K8sFlagger/README.md

 More details on the website: [Prometheus](https://prometheus.io/docs/introduction/overview/)

 ### Helm
-Helm is a tool used to manage Kubernetes applications that simplifies their deployment through collections of files, known as charts.
-The Charts describe a related set of Kubernetes resources and assist in defining, installing and updating applications regardless of their complexity.
+Helm is a tool used to manage Kubernetes applications that simplifies their deployment through a collections of files, known as *Charts*.
+The *Charts* describe a related set of Kubernetes resources and assist in defining, installing and updating applications regardless of their complexity.

 More details on the website: [Helm](https://helm.sh/)